10 of the Best Poems about Fire

 Anne Bradstreet, ‘Upon the Burning of Our House’.
 In 1666, a great fire consumed much of the considerable library of books owned by Anne Bradstreet.
-This happened in July 1666 – two months before that other great fire that would destroy much of London and that John Evelyn would chronicle in his diary – and it occurred on the other side of the Atlantic, in Massachusetts.
+This happened in July 1666 – two months before that other great fire that would destroy much of London and that John Evelyn and Samuel Pepys documented in their diaries – and it occurred on the other side of the Atlantic, in Massachusetts.
 But Bradstreet accepts the loss of her house and possessions with stoicism, detecting God’s hand in the disaster and interpreting the fire as a sign that she doesn’t need such worldly possessions.

 William Blake, ‘The Tyger’.
 The opening line of this poem, ‘Tyger!
 Tyger! burning bright’, is among the most famous lines in all of William Blake’s poetry.
 Accompanied by a painting of an altogether cuddlier tiger than the ‘Tyger’ depicted by the poem itself, ‘The Tyger’ first appeared in Songs of Experience in 1794.
 The idea of the tiger’s bright orange stripes suggesting the flames of the fire feeds into the poem’s later imagery, of the creature being forged, as if in some flaming furnace.

 Emily Dickinson, ‘Ashes Denote That Fire Was’.
 The best poem you’re ever likely to read that contains the word ‘carbonates’, this short poem by one of American literature’s greatest voices asks that we respect ash because it denotes that something once stood where the pile of ashes is now found.